-The site is situated at the southern end of Port Road, Seaview and comprises of approximately 22 hectares, 5 hectares being reclaimed ground and 17 hectares seabed.
+The site is situated at the southern end of Port Road, Seaview and comprises of just under 17 hectares, 5 hectares being reclaimed ground and 11 hectares seabed.

 Initially Seaview Marina was run under the Property Department of HCC.
 The HCC reviewed the operation and decided to set up Seaview Marina as a Council Controlled Organisation on 1 April 2003.